 CHK Emergency /Disaster Grants

 Grants under this programme provide financial support for charitable work both nationally and internationally in response to natural disasters and humanitarian crises.

 UPDATE ON OUR PROGRESS IN 2020

-We have almost completed our Main Grant Programme for this year and our support has mainly helped charities we started to work with in 2019.
+We have completed our Main Grant Programme for this year and our support has mainly helped charities we started to work with in 2019.
 We continue to add details of the grants we have made to the lists published on 360Giving (see below).